AdobeDocs/mobile-services.fr-FR/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >Cette variable est requise par Target.
+   >This variable is required by Target.

    * Version minimale du SDK : 4.0